-Beat has an elected board of Trustees who are the Directors of the Company.
-The Trustees are nominated and elected by the voting membership and reflect a range of skills, including governance skills, legal and financial expertise and media skills.
-They are responsible for the overall direction, policies and management of Beat.
-The majority of our trustees have personal experience of eating disorders as parents, family members or sufferers themselves.
+Beat has a board of Trustees who are the Directors of the Company.
+The Trustees reflect a range of skills, including governance, finance, HR, strategy and clinical expertise.
+They are responsible for the overall direction, policies and strategy of Beat.
+The majority have personal experience of eating disorders as parents, family members or sufferers themselves.

 Valerie has been a trustee since 2012.
 She has over ten years’ experience in the charity sector and is currently a trustee of Imperial College Healthcare Charity and Alcohol Research UK.
 After working in the City she moved into early stage venture capital and currently manages a spin-out fund in the Norwich Research Park.
 She has a first class degree from Cambridge, a masters degree in charity finance and management from Cass Business School, and is a Chartered Secretary.